blanedi/Project-python--ClubBlast/README.md

 Club data is automatically pulled from github when running the code.
 Raw data lives in "HertieClubBlast - Final.xlsx"

+## Run the Code
+The main file, which will run the code, is called "final_project 2".
+This project will call information from the other files.

 ## Development Team
 - Christopher Borges